How to grow a yucca plant

 Growing yucca plants: problem solving

-Brown or black spots on the foliage is leaf spot, caused by bacteria or fungi.
+Brown or black spots on the foliage This is leaf spot, caused by bacteria or fungi.
 Remove any affected leaves and treat with an organic fungicide.

-Sagging, droopy leaves are due to underwatering.
+Sagging, droopy leaves This is a result of underwatering.

 Advice for buying yucca

-- Ensure the plant is healthy, with upright, bright green leaves and no signs of pests or disease.
+- Ensure the plant is healthy, with upright, bright-green leaves and no signs of pests or disease.

 Where to buy yucca plants online